srirambadri/Energy/Terraform-AWS/README.md

 kinesis_stream_name: Base name for the Kinesis Data Stream (default: market-data-stream).

+author_name: (default: SB).

 ## Outputs

 kinesis_stream_name: The full name of your Kinesis Data Stream.

 market_data_raw_bucket_name: The name of the S3 bucket for raw market data.

-forecast_results_bucket_name: The name of the S3 bucket for future forecast results.
+forecast_results_bucket_name: The name of the S3 bucket for forecast results.

 ## Cleanup
 ```bash